 - --cleanenv prevents conflicts between libraries outside the container and libraries inside the container; although sometimes the container runs fine without --cleanenv, it is generally a good idea to include it. - --bind Singularity (like Docker) has a concept of what is inside the container and what is outside the container.
 The BIDS standard requires that certain directories exist on the inside of every BIDS container, e.g., /data (or sometimes /bids_dataset) and /outputs.
 You must bind your preferred directory outside the container to these internal directories.
 Order is important (outside:inside).
-Here are our two examples: --bind bids_data:/data or --bind \${PWD}:/data - What container are we running?
+Here are our two examples: from above the Nifti directory: --bind Nifti:/data or from inside the Nifti directory: --bind \${PWD}:/data - What container are we running?
 You must provide the unix path to the container.
-There are three examples here: - ./bet.sif assumes that bet.sif is in the same directory where you are running the singularity command. - /extra/dkp/singularity-images/bet.sif provides the path to bet.sif in /extra/dkp/singularity-images. - ../bet.sif says the container is up one directory level from where you are running the singularity command. - BIDS requires that we list input and output directories.
+There are three examples here: - ./bet.sif assumes that bet.sif is in the same directory where you are running the singularity command.

+- /contrib/singularity/shared/neuroimaging/bet.sif provides the path to bet.sif in /contrib/singularity/shared/neuroimaging. - .. /bet.sif says the container is up one directory level from where you are running the singularity command. - BIDS requires that we list input and output directories.
 This is relative to the bind statement that defines the directory on the outside corresponding to /data on the inside.
 Thus /data/derivatives will correctly find our derivatives directory outside the container.
-This is the same for Docker containers. - Finally, further BIDS options are specified just like they would be for the corresponding Docker runs.
+This is the same for Docker containers. - Finally, further BIDS options are specified just like they would be for the corresponding Docker runs. - If your directory does not meet the bids specification, add the flag --skip_bids_validator to the command to relax the stringent requirements for the directory.